1979 North Indian Ocean cyclone season: Systems

-Cyclone One (1B)
+Extremely Severe Cyclonic Storm One (1B)

 The system formed on 6 May close to the coast of Sri Lanka.
 It moved towards northwest in its existence after making a small loop.
 On 13 May, the cyclone made landfall near Ongole in Andhra Pradesh and dissipated rapidly by the same day.
-The storm killed 700 people and 300,000 cattle over there.
-Nellore reported gust winds up to 155 kmph.
-In Peddaganjam and Kovuur, storm surges were up to 12 ft. which led to coastal flooding in those areas.
-Together 40 lakh people were affected by the storm and nearly 7 lakh houses were damaged.
+The storm killed 700 people and 300,000 cattle.
+Nellore reported wind gusts up to 155 km/h (95 mph).
+In Peddaganjam and Kovuur, storm surges were up to 12 ft, which led to coastal flooding in those areas.
+Together, 4 million people were affected by the storm and nearly 700,000 houses were damaged.